sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 2. **Duplicates within the validation set** (new findings).
 3. **Duplicates within the training set** (new findings).

 The search began with the duplicate candidate detection process.
-We then categorized duplicates in 2 groups: **exact duplicates** and **near duplicates**, and the results are surprising...
+We then categorized duplicates into 2 groups: **exact duplicates** and **near duplicates**, and the results are surprising...

 <details>
   <summary style="font-weight:800">Candidate Detection Details</summary>